-The territories will remain in Portuguese hands for the next 400 years, retaining their autonomy when Indonesia achieves independence from the Dutch in 1949.
+The territories remain in Portuguese hands for the next 400 years, retaining their autonomy when Indonesia achieves independence from the Dutch in 1949.

-Independence for East Timor becomes a possibility in April 1974 when a military coup in Portugal sees the installation of a new Portuguese Government determined to sever the ties with its colonies.
+Independence for East Timor becomes a possibility in April 1974 when a military coup in Portugal sees the installation of a new Portuguese Government determined to sever ties with its colonies.

-When Indonesia invades the country at the end of the same year the East Timorese begin a 24 year struggle to liberate their homeland.
+However, the situation becomes volatile when the Portuguese abandon the province in 1975.
+Indonesia invades at the end of the same year.
+The East Timorese begin a 24 year struggle to liberate their homeland.